sillvva/ddal-svelte/Effect.md

 ### 5. Form Handling

 - Use `guardedForm` for form endpoints with authentication
-- Leverage the `invalid` function for form validation errors
+- Leverage the `issue` function for form validation errors
 - Refresh related queries after successful form submissions using `refreshAll`
 - Use SvelteKit redirects for navigation after form success